Zero0x00/CRACON-C__F/Hint.md

 <details>
   <summary> 📜 Chapter 7: The Path of Whispers

-  The portal echoes with the whispers of an ancient path: /Find/file</summary>
+  The portal echoes with the whispers of an ancient file:</summary>
   ```
   "Embark on the final leg of the journey.
-Decode the cryptic messages within /Find/file?file_path to reveal the coveted secrets."
+Download the cryptic messages within one of most important file of aws on system to reveal the coveted secrets."
 ```
 </details>